Computer Science, B.S.C.S.

 Major Electives (9 hours)

-Students must complete 9 hours of Major Electives below.
-Students may choose to complete a 12-hour concentration in Artificial Intelligence or Cybersecurity in place of the Major Electives
+Any CSCE course 500 or higher.
+Students may choose to complete a 12-hour concentration in Artificial Intelligence or Cybersecurity in place of the Major Electives.

 Concentrations (12 hours)